 The Executive Director shall be formally evaluated by a third-party 501 (c)3 with input from the Board on at least an annual basis.
-The Principal and Director of Curriculum Integration & Educational Partnerships shall be formally evaluated by the Executive Director on at least an annual basis using an established evaluation instrument adopted by the Board.
+The Head of School, Deans, and Directors shall be formally evaluated by the Executive Director on at least an annual basis using an established evaluation instrument adopted by the Board.

-Each certified staff member shall be formally observed and evaluated by the Principal on at least an annual basis using an established evaluation instrument adopted by the Board.
+Each certified staff member shall be formally observed and evaluated by the Head of School/Dean on at least an annual basis using an established evaluation instrument adopted by the Board.

-Each classified staff member shall be formally evaluated by the Principal on at least an annual basis using an established evaluation instrument adopted by the Board.
+Each classified staff member shall be formally evaluated by their supervisor on at least an annual basis using an established evaluation instrument adopted by the Board.

-The Principal shall provide a copy of the observation rating, notes, and any other documentation obtained or used during observation or evaluation.
+The evaluator shall provide a copy of the observation rating, notes, and any other documentation obtained or used during observation or evaluation.